icinganalysis/icinganalysis.github.io/content/basics/basics.md

 0.4 grams per cubic meter; drop size, 17 microns.
 (Painted stripes are 1 in. wide)](/images/naca-tn-1598/Figure13.png)
 _from "Effects of Ice Formations on Airplane Performance in Level Cruising Flight."
 NACA-TN-1598, 1948. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068605)_

-## TODO

-- Add more images, "a picture for everything"
-- Add a few more topics, in keeping with "the least that you need to know" philosophy
-- Add in tags?
-Or leave as is?

 ## Summary